 6150 – .104 x .047 – An interim electric wire for those electric players who prefer a smaller fret.

-- We DO NOT fret with alloy wire.
-We ONLY fret with Stainless steel
+We DO NOT fret with alloy.
+We ONLY fret with stainless.

-- If you desire a wire size we do not stock we can accommodate if it is available in stainless but there is an $80.00 additional charge.
-We buy wire in quantity and must pass along the cost.
-If you have multiple guitars to refret arrangements can be made for us to share that additional cost with you.
-We will negotiate with you on the wire depending on the number of refrets you need done.
+If you desire a wire size we don’t stock we can accommodate you if it’s available- there is a $35.00 additional charge.
+Because we buy our stock sized wire in quantity we must pass along the extra cost.
+If you have multiple guitars to refret with the special size, arrangements can be made for us to share that additional cost with you.
+We’ll work with you on the wire depending on the number of refrets you need done.

-Call us.
+Call or write!
 Ask me anything about stainless and the refret process.
 You will love stainless steel frets! :)